oversys/PyPass/README.md

 # PyPass
 A password manager written in Python.
 Data is encrypted using AES-128.
 Master password + salt are hashed using SHA-256 and the key is derived using PBKDF2.
 (Python3 and Pip3 are required)

 #### You may encounter bugs while using this program.
-Feel free to open issues and/or pull requests.
+Feel free to open issues and/or submit pull requests.
 #### I plan on adding a TUI (terminal user interface) to this program in the future.

 # Instructions